netzkolchose/django-fast-update/README.md

 **Note** `copy_update` will probably never leave the alpha/PoC-state, as psycopg3 brings great COPY support, which does a more secure value conversion and has a very fast C-version.

+**Note** Django 4.2 brings psycopg3 support, which is currently not yet supported by `copy_update`.
+While psycopg2 will keep working as before, psycopg3 will raise on attempts to use `copy_update` until #16 got resolved.

 ### Status ###

 Currently beta, still some TODOs left.

-The whole package is tested with Django 3.2 & 4.0 on Python 3.8 & 3.10.
+The whole package is tested with Django 3.2 & 4.2 on Python 3.8 & 3.11.

 ### Performance ###